How We Work – Garden Design

 Mr. A.H, Surrey.

 Hand sketching is important to thoroughly identify details, something that photographs, although useful, can’t do in the same way.
-This organic process means we only move to computer generated designs in CAD once the perfect design is agreed and understood.
+This organic process means we only move to computer-generated designs in CAD once the perfect design is agreed upon and understood.

-The breadth of our portfolio means we respect the past while looking to the future, peeling back the layers of history that informs the landscape, while striving to deliver sensitive, respectful and innovative design to meet modern needs.
+The breadth of our portfolio means we respect the past while looking to the future, peeling back the layers of history that inform the landscape while striving to deliver sensitive, respectful, and innovative design to meet modern needs.

 “I loved Tom’s view on ecology and the importance of nature